Navigate with the RouteYou Mobile Website or Web App

 - If you agree, the map takes your screen completely.
 You can reduce that again with the reduce button (top right).

-- The autopan & bearing is switched on: this means that your screen moves with your position (= autopan) and that your map rotates in the direction of your movement (= bearing).
-You can switch both of them on and off again via the autopan button and bearing buttons on the map.
+- The autopan is switched on: this means that your screen moves with your position (= autopan).
+You can switch it on and off again via the autopan button on the map.

 - You get a statistics bar at the bottom that gives you an indication about: